Scouting in Illinois

 Scouting in Illinois has served youth since 1909.
 The state was the home of the Boy Scouts of America (BSA) founder, William D. Boyce.

 Early history (1910 – 1950)

+In 1910–1913, Local Councils weorganized by any group of men in a community.
+Beginning in 1913, Local / Area Councils were chartered by the Boy Scouts of America.

 In 1946, the National Order of the Arrow Lodge Meeting was held at Chanute Field.